march1993/gohive/README.md

 6. Golang

-`GOPATH` should be correctly configured.
+`GOPATH` should be correctly configured. `1.9.4` is tested and recommended.

 ## Install